Find and continuously record signals of interest in high-fidelity to maximize your intelligence picture and exploit the electromagnetic environment

 - RFeye DeepView software

-What are the benefits of recording I/Q data?
+What are the benefits of RF recording and signal analysis?

-Capturing, recording, and real-time processing of wideband signals in high-fidelity offers many benefits.
+Integrating capturing, recording, and real-time processing of signals into your EMSO strategy has many benefits.

 Never miss a signal